Summer Online Teaching Innovation Grant

 • Extent of the instructor's experience using Canvas and familiarity with teaching in a condensed format

-• Link to an existing Canvas course demonstrating implementation of the Canvas Minimum Use Policy
+• Link to an existing A&S Canvas course demonstrating implementation of the Canvas Minimum Use Policy

 • Proposal Details: